What work does the pricing information below relate to?

 - spouse and partners applications, including fiancé(e)s or proposed civil partners;

 - applications for work, business or study under the Points-Based System;

 - other categories, such as applications on the basis of long residence.

 Matters are charged at at a rate of £170 per hour plus VAT where the work is carried out by a solicitor.
 If the work is undertaken by a partner in our team, her hourly rate is £295 per hour plus VAT.

 The following estimates have been prepared on the basis that the work would be undertaken by an Employment Solicitor.
-If the work is undertaken instead by a Partner, the hourly rate of £295 per hour plus VAT should be applied to the time estimates given below.
+If the work is undertaken instead by a Partner, the hourly rate of £295 per hour + VAT * should be applied to the time estimates given below.

 Applications under EEA Regulations for EEA Nationals and their family members, including applications for permanent residence, residence cards and registration certificates

 On average, a straightforward EEA application takes around 8 hours to complete.
-This means that on average costs are between £1250 and £1500 plus VAT.
+This means that on average costs are between £1,250 and £1,500 + VAT *.